effepivi/ICP3038/Labs/11-Pyramid-blending/README.md

 ## In `Pyramid.h`

 1. Add the `#ifndef/#define/#endif`.
-I always like to do that first when I create a header file (just because we must not forget).
+I always do that first when I create a header file (just because I don't want to forget).

 ```cpp
 #ifndef __Pyramid_h